Dasharo/docs/docs/osf-trivia-list/dasharo.md

 Documentation supported hardware provides information about initial deployment, updates and recovery procedures.
-Developed by Dasharo Team [Dasharo Tools Suite (DTS)][dtsos] operating system support users by automating the deployment process, which help reducing errors and inconsistencies, and make sure the firmware can be further updated to new version without any problems.
-DTS also provide controlled and secure environment for initial deployment and update of firmware, reducing the risk of tampering or unauthorized changes.
+Developed by Dasharo Team [Dasharo Tools Suite (DTS)][dtsos] operating system supports users by automating the deployment process, which helps reducing errors and inconsistencies, and make sure the firmware can be further updated to new version without any problems.
+DTS also provides controlled and secure environment for initial deployment and update of firmware, reducing the risk of tampering or unauthorized changes.

-Dasharo Zero-Touch Initial Deployment is smooth, effortless and user-friendly process, which reduce user frustration and improve satisfaction.
+Dasharo Zero-Touch Initial Deployment is smooth, effortless and user-friendly process, which reduces user frustration and improves satisfaction.

-Use of DTS largely improve firmware adoption, hardware compatibility reporting and binary blobs transmission, as well as recovery.
+Use of DTS largely improves firmware adoption, hardware compatibility reporting and binary blobs transmission, as well as recovery.

-For more details about zero-touch initial deployment please read relevant Dasharo Tools Suite [documentation](../../dasharo-tools-suite/documentation/#dasharo-zero-touch-initial-deployment).
+For more details about zero-touch initial deployment please read relevant DTS [documentation](../../dasharo-tools-suite/documentation/#dasharo-zero-touch-initial-deployment).

 ### Dasharo Clean and Simple Code